Oliveolive_Asktheexpert_Article_header.jpg

 Well, olive waste - known as pomace - is a problem because it contains a high level of phenolic antioxidants.
 It’s generally known that antioxidants are beneficial for our health, and we want to eat foods that have high levels of antioxidants.
 That's also partly why olives are deemed healthy, as they contain health-promoting elements like antioxidants.

-But these phenolic antioxidants can also be problematic because they inhibit the growth of microbes.
+However, these phenolic antioxidants can also be problematic because they inhibit the growth of microbes.
 So the pulp or the pomace that is produced as the side stream from olive mills producing olive oil cannot just be composted, because the soil microbiota can’t break it down.
-This means it ends up being essentially just dumped in landfills, which can cause problems for nearby aquatic life.
+This means it is essentially dumped in landfills, which can cause problems for nearby aquatic life.

 Is there a better use for olive waste?